 What Causes Numbness of the Hand?

-Why is Your Hand Numb?
+Why Is My Hand Numb?

-When Should You Worry About Numbness of The Hand?
+When to Worry About Hand Numbness

 If numbness in your hands persists for more than a short while, you should seek immediate medical attention.
 It could be a sign of a serious medical condition.

 It is especially important to seek prompt attention if your symptoms are accompanied by any of the following:

 Numbness in other parts of your body

 You should also contact a doctor about your hand numbness if the symptom persists consistently for long periods of time.
 If you notice your hand numbness appears only during certain activities (such as on the job or during sports), contact an orthopaedic specialist to discuss your symptoms.